FLHDE/freelancer-text-strings-revision/README.md

 * https://github.com/BC46/freelancer-text-strings-revision/blob/main/export.txt

 ## How to contribute
-If you'd like to contribute to this project, you can open the `export.txt` file in the root of this project to find strings that you'd like to change.
-Once you've done that, find and edit the string(s) you want to change in any of the 7 DLLs in the EXE folder with a resource editor like [Resource Hacker](http://www.angusj.com/resourcehacker/).
-Make sure the resource editor you use keeps all unicode symbols intact.
+If you'd like to contribute to this project, make the desired changes in the `.frc` files in `/resources` with the use of a text editor that supports UTF-16 like [Notepad++](https://notepad-plus-plus.org/downloads/).
+Once you've made all your changes, run the `compile-tss` command in the root of this project, and you'll find all the compiled `.dll` files in `/output`.

-Before each time you commit your changes, please export all of the DLLs using [FLInfocardIE](https://forge.the-starport.net/projects/fldev/files).
-This is to ensure that all changes you've made are visible in plain text.

-**N.B.
-If you encounter any issues with Git tracking your changes in any of the DLL files, follow the instructions from [this Stack Overflow answer](https://stackoverflow.com/a/24316479).
-Git doesn't seem to really like binary files for some reason.**

 ## Installation instructions
 ### Freelancer Mod Manager v1.3